husayt/josediazgonzalez.com/_posts/2009-11-21-first-post.markdown

 ---
-  title: First Post
+  title:       "First Post"
+  description: my first post
   category:    Other
   tags:
     - jekyll
     - ruby
     - first
     - blog
     - cakephp
+  comments:    true
+  sharing:     false
+  published:   true
   layout:      post
-  description: my first post
 ---

 Finally decided to get something back up in terms of a blog.
 Currently using Jekyll, as my own clone of Jekyll in PHP doesn't work quite as well as I want it to yet (I actually implemented it all as a CakePHP shell, but thats for another blog post).